Cosmo-Tech/BuildMyApp/Tutorial/docs/tutorials/hidden/solution.md

 # Solution

-The `solution.yaml` file is the core of a Cosmo Tech solution, as it declares the elements to deploy a solution and manages it through the Cosmo Tech API.
+The `solution.yaml` file is the core of a Cosmo Tech solution, as it declares the elements used to deploy a solution and manages it through the Cosmo Tech API.
 It describes:
 - Where the simulator is found,
 - Which parameters are accessible for modification by the user,
 - The run templates for all the run types associated with the solution.